top of page

 Selective Solidarity Theory (SST)

-My first major contribution is the development of Selective Solidarity Theory (SST), which explains how social hierarchies shape uneven solidarity toward victims and perpetrators of violence.
+My major contribution in this book project is the development of Selective Solidarity Theory (SST), which explains how social hierarchies shape uneven solidarity toward victims and perpetrators of violence.
 At its core, SST shows that solidarity is conditional rather than universal: people extend support selectively, depending on whether identities, hierarchies, and social norms align with their own group interests.
 It highlights the political and social mechanisms behind victim-blaming and leniency toward perpetrators, revealing how responses to violence are filtered through calculations of group image and status.

 Drawing on survey experiments in Bangladesh and the United States, SST demonstrates that shared identity can reduce support for accountability in cases of violence against women, while hierarchical group status and norm violations condition when empathy is extended or withheld.